SoftStackFactory/typescript-imports/challenge-three/README.md

 ```
 $ node index.js
 ```
-## When finsished Commmit your work
+## When finished Commmit your work
 * Check git files status with
 ```
 $ git status